taosdata/TDengine/docs-en/20-third-party/06-statsd.md

 $ echo "foo:1|c" | nc -u -w0 127.0.0.1 8125
 ```

-Use the TDengine CLI to verify that data is written to TDengine from StatsD and can read out correctly.
+Use the TDengine CLI to verify that StatsD data is written to TDengine and can read out correctly.

 ```
 Welcome to the TDengine shell from Linux, Client Version:2.4.0.0